wjmn/gomoku/public/index.md

 The board consists of a grid of intersecting lines.
 You and your opponent alternate turns placing a stone of your colour anywhere on the board where two lines intersect.
 The first person to place five stones in a row wins (horizontally, vertically or diagonally).

 *Note*: This is an example game written in Elm as a template for the Heuristic Problem Solving class.
+This game has been compiled in `dev` mode for the website, so you'll be able to see and use Elm's time-travelling debugger in the bottom right hand corner of the application.
 See the source code and documentation for this example game on [GitHub](https://github.com/wjmn/gomoku).